Pandawan/ent-comp/README.md

 ## Change list

+* 1.3.0
+  * Add `sortByOrder` method to sort component arrays using their componentDefinition.order.
+  * Add generic T type for component definitions so their methods can return custom state typings.
+  * Add UnknownStateWithID for better typing (this is not used internally).
 * 1.2.0
   * Add `defaultOrder` option and property; updating this value will re-sort the `systems` and `renderSystems` arrays.
 * 1.1.0